 Rhian Evans Allvin – Chief Executive Officer

-Rhian’s earlier experiences helped her prepare for her role at NAEYC.
-As a founding partner in the Brecon Group she specialized in public policy, philanthropy, and community engagement.
-As senior advancement officer at the Arizona Community Foundation, she used her knowledge in community organizing, communications, media relations, fund-raising, and nonprofit management to help donors connect their philanthropic interests with community needs.
-Additionally she served in leadership roles with Libraries for the Future, a national nonprofit promoting the important role of public libraries in American life, and Children’s Action Alliance, Arizona’s state-based child advocacy organization.
+Earlier experiences also helped prepare Rhian for her role at NAEYC.
+As a founding partner in the Brecon Group, she specialized in public policy, philanthropy, and community engagement.
+As senior advancement officer at the Arizona Community Foundation, she used her knowledge in community organizing, communications, fundraising, and nonprofit management to help donors connect their philanthropic interests with community needs.
+Additionally, she served in leadership roles with Libraries for the Future, a national nonprofit promoting the important role of public libraries in American life, and Children’s Action Alliance, Arizona’s state-based child advocacy organization.

-Rhian holds a bachelor’s degree from Northern Arizona University and a master’s degree in business administration from Arizona State University.
-She is married to Paul Allvin, and they live in Falls Church, Virginia, with their three young children.
+Rhian Evans Allvin holds a bachelor’s degree from Northern Arizona University and a master’s degree in business administration from Arizona State University.
+She has earned various honors and widespread recognition for her work on behalf of children, including being inducted into the Northern Arizona University College of Education Hall of Fame in 2016 and being given the Smithsonian Early Enrichment Center’s Excellence in Early Education Award in 2015, the Southern Arizona AEYC’s Board Award in 2014, and the Junior League of Phoenix Valley’s Impact Award in 2011.
+Rhian is married to Paul Allvin, and they live in Falls Church, Virginia, with their three children.